SkygearIO/guides/cloud-db/basics/js.md

 ### Creating a record

-You can save a public record to server as the following.
+You can save a public record to server as the following:

 ``` javascript
 skygear.publicDB.save(new Note({